wso2/docs-choreo-dev/en/docs/testing/test-components-with-test-runner.md

         | -------------------- | --------------- |
         | Go Project Directory | /test-runner-go |
         | Language Version     | 1.x             |

-        !!! note
-            By default, **main.go** file is considered as the entrypoint.
-Default entrypoint can be overriden by providing a Procfile.

     === "JavaScript"